 Eleni has specialized in non-profit managment and development for over ten years.
 After graduating from Webster University in St. Louis, Eleni worked in New York City for six years for various non-profits.
 She is a lifetime member of the Houston Livestock Show and Rodeo and active in the Junior League of Houston.
 She sees first-hand the supportive environment that improves the overall quality of life for those with aphasia.

-Stephanie has been a Speech-Language Pathologist for over 13 years, working in the areas of Aphasia and Brain Injury Rehabilitation.
+Stephanie has been a Speech-Language Pathologist for over 15 years, working in the areas of Aphasia and Brain Injury Rehabilitation.
+Stephanie has worked in a variety of settings including acute, skilled nursing, acute rehab, and outpatient rehab.
 Before coming to HARC in 2009, Stephanie worked as a Research Speech-Language Pathologist, coordinating the research project titled, "Functional Brain Reorganization in Stroke Recovery, A Language Therapy Study", providing assessment and intensive treatment to chronic stroke survivors with aphasia.

 In addition to being a wonderful Certfied Nursing Assistant, Paul has many other talents.
 He has a background in hotel management, culinary arts, and computer processing.
 "I really appreciate the fact that the small things make a big difference," he says.